Kmack710/710-jobCreator/README.md

 ![image](https://user-images.githubusercontent.com/69439573/153830246-d9d29801-3d0d-4f63-8806-b899901057a6.png)

 This currently does not add the bossmenu location to the job due to qb-bossmenu restrictions.
-This should be more possible when qb-menagement comes out, or if we find another soulution.
+This should be more possible when qb-management comes out, or if we find another soulution.
 It still puts boss menu locations in the DB so you can bring them to bossmenu config easier!
 *It makes the menu where you are standing when you click create job!*
 ## Usage